-- 1. Cleanly shut down CXFS services on the nodes affected by the cable change using either the CXFS GUI or the cmgr command.
+- 1. Cleanly shut down CXFS services on the nodes affected by the cable change.
+Use either the CXFS GUI or the cmgr command.

 - 2. Rearrange the cables as required.

 - 3. Restart CXFS services.

 - 4. Reconfigure I/O fencing if required.
 You must perform this step if I/O fencing is enabled on the cluster and if you added/removed any Brocade switches.
 You must use the CXFS GUI or the cmgr(1M) command to add/remove switches from the CXFS configuration as required. - 5.
 If any CXFS client nodes are connected to a new (or different) Brocade switch, restart CXFS services on those nodes.
-This will ensure that the CXFS administration servers can correctly identify the Brocade ports used by all clients. - 6.
-If connected to a different RAID device, restart the Windows NT node.
+This will ensure that the CXFS administration servers can correctly identify the Brocade ports used by all clients.

-Consult the SGI InfiniteStorage CXFS Administration Guide for instructions to configure I/O fencing.
+Consult the CXFS Administration Guide for SGI Infinite Storage for instructions to configure I/O fencing.